 This is our monthly small business column from the regional chair of FSB (Federation of Small Businesses) Northern Ireland, Brendan Kearney

 Brendan has been self-employed for the last 44 years mainly across the catering industry.
 For the past seven years he has led a private medical insurance brokerage and currently employs 14 people.
-Brendan has been involved with the FSB over the last 20 plus years at various levels between branch, policy and regional levels within the organisation
+Brendan has been involved with FSB over the last 20 plus years at various levels between branch, policy and regional levels within the organisation

-Feel free to contact us with topics you would like this column to cover or for general feedback on the small business issues FSB Northern Ireland should be working on by emailing [email protected] or contacting your local Development Manager [email protected].
+Please feel free to contact us with topics you would like this column to cover or for general feedback on the small business issues FSB Northern Ireland should be working on by emailing [email protected] or contacting your local Development Manager [email protected].
 The special Covid Hub on www.fsb.org.uk has relevant resources and information available for all small businesses and the self-employed.
 Our members have full access to the legal hub and 24/7 employment & legal helpline for guidance and advice.